 You need to keep those hands busy.
 Socks on hands also help.
 This is a time to put a safety lead on the aids and pin to clothing as when out and about you could lose them.

-Make sure they sit well on her ears so that she can’t feel them.
-Check tubing in the right length and not twisted. ( Ask for the kinky bent tubing as it sits the aid better on the ear than the once bent tubing) Use toupe tape on the side or under the arch of the aid to stick it behind the ear.
+Make sure they sit well on her ears so that the microphone is naturally pointing forward and the aids sit securely.
+Check tubing is the right length and not twisted, hasn’t moved up inside the mould and isn’t twisted.
+(If the tubing has moved up inside the mould, push it back down flush with the tip of the mould.)
+Ask for the medium to thick walled, wide bore double bend tubing, as it sits the aid better on the ear than the single bend tubing .
+For those who get frequent condensation in the tube, ask for stay dry tubing, thought this only comes with a single bend.
+Use toupe tape on the side or under the arch of the aid to stick it behind the ear.

 A gentle ‘no’ and bring her hands down and put something in them and engage in a song or chatty interaction that distracts her away from the aids.

 Always do the most exciting, musical and conversational activities with hearing aids in.
 Do the opposite when she hasn’t them in.

 Speech spoken at a normal speed is full of rhythm and intonation.
 We now know that it is the rhythm and intonation that children find easiest to hear and learn.

 There is more information and expression when words are spoken in groups.
 The tone of your voice holds the child’s interest and provides meaning to what you are saying.